 These discoveries were made by harvesting the full synergy from interactive collaborations.

 1: Revised the paradigm for intravascular lipid metabolism—intrinsic protein disorder in GPIHBP1 secures proper compartmentalization of lipoprotein lipase (LPL) and stabilizes the enzyme against spontaneous inactivation.

 - Mysling S, et al. (2016) The acidic domain of the endothelial membrane protein GPIHBP1 stabilizes lipoprotein lipase activity by preventing unfolding of its catalytic domain.
 Elife 5:e12095

 - Kristensen KK, et al. (2018) A disordered acidic domain in GPIHBP1 harboring a sulfated tyrosine regulates lipoprotein lipase.
 Proceedings of the National Academy of Sciences of the United States of America 115(26):E6020

-2: Discovered a new mechanism for LPL regulation by which binding of the endogenous inhibitor ANGPTL4 induces a cooperative allosteric unfolding leading to the irreversible collapse of LPL’s catalytic triad.
-Binding to GPIHBP1 alleviates this inhibition.
+2: Discovered a new mechanism for LPL regulation—the inhibitor ANGPTL4 catalyzes a cooperative allosteric unfolding leading to the irreversible collapse of LPL’s catalytic triad while the activator APOC2 stabilizes these regions.